 The actor, born on 3/3/1933, chose the Adidas sneakers with three stripes when creating his most famous character.
 (To escape quicker from the police, not for advertising purposes.)
 On the other hand, the introverted Milian wanted to run away, but from himself.
 Thus, he modeled this good-hearted criminal in accordance to whom he’d like to be.
 And it’s impressive that, 40 years after the fact, in Italy’s carnival, this figure continues to be chosen by big and small, and identifiable by everyone.

 Recently, Empire magazine published an article on the 100 biggest characters ever in the movies.
-It’s quite predictable, mainstream and tedious; Indiana Jones, Darth Vader… The usual American cinema imposed on audiences throughout the decades.
+It’s quite predictable, mainstream and tedious; Indiana Jones, Darth Vader… The usual American billion dollar industry imposed on audiences throughout the decades.
 Without disagreeing with some choices, I don’t conceive cinema within the industry’s “imperialistic” confines and, as such, I decided to make my own list, which includes Indiana Jones, obviously, or The Tramp.
 And I came across one that deserves a special mention: Er Monnezza.

 It was back in 1976 that Tomas Milian, by then one of the leading talents of Italian and European cinema, came across this figure, in the script of Free Hand for a Tough Cop (Il trucido e lo sbirro).
 The script only called him “murderous” or “violent criminal”.
 “Sbirro” was the “cop”.
 Milian, known for being a great pain in the ass, who many only put up with since his films were usually box-office hits – and was talented as few -, had to make some changes…